 The One Book, One U program offers an opportunity for the UM community to explore issues of diversity and inclusion through the reading of a selected text.
 One Book, One U is designed to engage the entire university community in dialogue about the human experience.
 Each year, we work with various campus partners and co-sponsors to offer a schedule of events related to the book’s theme, including a signature event with the author, traditionally held in the spring semester.
 Free copies of the book are often made available at select events and will be advertised in the below schedule as details become available.
 We encourage instructors to use the text in their classrooms whenever possible and for all UM community members to take advantage of the opportunity to connect with classmates, friends, and instructors.

-We look forward to reaffirming the One Book, One U program’s mission to attend to concerns of race, ethnicity, equity, and inclusion through various programming in the 2021-22 academic year.
+Through various activities and events in the 2022-23 academic year, we look forward to reaffirming One Book, One U’s mission to use shared reading and engagement to attend to the interrelated issues of climate change, structural racism, inequality, and other social justice concerns.
 As in the past, we will send an invitation to units on campus to submit ideas for programming related to the book’s themes and we will provide updates on the program as they become available.